YiLi-2020/academic-kickstart/content/home/accomplishments.md

   description = ""

   [[item]]
-  organization = " "
-  organization_url = ""
-  title = "The Third-Class Scholarship of Exploring World Plan " url = ""
-  certificate_url = ""
+  organization = " Offered to the students who had excellent academic performance in summer programs" organization_url = "" title = "The Third-Class Scholarship of Exploring World Plan " url = "" certificate_url = ""
   date_start = "2018-05-01"
   date_end = ""
-  description = "Offered to the students who had excellent academic performance in the summer programs"
+  description = ""

   [[item]]
-  organization = " ·Jun 2018"
-  organization_url = ""
-  title = "The Honorary Title of Excellent Volunteers of CPU " url = "" certificate_url = ""
+  organization = "Offered to the students who served the community and did a good job  · Jun 2018" organization_url = "" title = "The Honorary Title of Excellent Volunteers of CPU " url = "" certificate_url = ""
   date_start = "2017-06-01"
   date_end = ""
-  description = "Offered to the students who served the community and did a good job"
+  description = ""

   [[item]]
-  organization = " "
-  organization_url = ""
+  organization = "Offered to the young musicians in the campus symphony orchestra " organization_url = ""
-  title = "The Honorary Title of Piano Accompaniment of the Campus Symphony Orchestra " url = "" certificate_url = ""
+  title = "The Honorary Title of Piano Accompaniment of the Campus Orchestra " url = "" certificate_url = ""
   date_start = "2019-06-01"
   date_end = ""
-  description = "Offered to the young musicians in the campus symphony orchestra"
+  description = ""
 +++